MihlaliKota/SneakerCartel/README.md

 # SneakyKleen Website

 Welcome to the SneakKlean website repository!
 This website is the culmination of collaborative efforts by our team participating in the ABSA Software Development Programme under CAPACITI.
-SneakKlean is a platform dedicated to offering professional sneaker cleaning services to shoe enthusiasts.
+SneakyKleen is a platform dedicated to offering professional sneaker cleaning services to shoe enthusiasts.

 ## About SneakyKleen